microsoft/jacdac/services/soundlevel.md

     rw quiet_threshold: u0.16 / @ high_threshold

-The sound level to trigger a quite event.
+The sound level to trigger a quiet event.

 ## Events